 A visit to Eastern Oregon will be a wholly unique experience compared to the Western portion of the state.
 Deciduous rainforests and beaches are swapped for desert-scapes and hazy mountains.
 If you wanted to see a side of Oregon that few are even aware, this is the one.

 There are lots of things to do in Eastern Oregon.
-Smith Rock offers some of the best climbing in the country.
-The Wallowas aka the Oregon Alps are great for skiing and hiking.
+Smith Rock offers some of the best climbing in the country while the Wallowas (AKA the Oregon Alps) offer some of the best skiing and hiking in Colorado.
 Steens Mountain and the Alvord Desert are two of the greatest hidden gems on the West Coast and are known only to adventurous Oregonians.

 The culture is also distinct from the rest of the state.
 Cowboys, whiskey guzzlers, social pariahs; all of these are the types of people you’ll see in Eastern Oregon.